(This page contains affiliate links. Read my full disclosure.)

 Tip 2: Properly Preparing your cake for delivery

 When it comes to preparing a cake for delivery, I tend to go a little overboard.
 I always have in my mind that if there’s a way for something horrible to happen to your cake during a delivery, then it can most certainly happen.
 Now, I know that there’s no way to avoid all of the possibilities of an accident during a delivery, but properly preparing the cake sure can help you have a peace of mind.

-For cakes that are one and two tiers, I will usually wrap them in plastic wrap.
-Next, I will place a large piece of tape at the bottom of the box, and then set the cake on top of the piece of tape.
+For one and two tiered cakes, I usually place a large piece of tape at the bottom of the box, and then set the cake on top of the piece of tape.
 This trick came to mind when I had to deliver a cake and the whole time, throughout the ride, I heard the cake slide back and forth inside the box whenever I made a turn.
-Thankfully, I have not had any cakes ruined without taping the cake down to the inside of the box.
+Thankfully, that delivery was a success.

-As for cakes that are 3 or more tiers, I will place two tiers, stacked on each other, in separate boxes just so that I do not risk them getting damaged.
+Cakes that are 3 or more tiers, place each tier in separate boxes to prevent any damages.
 Once I arrive at the venue, I will then set up the cake.
-But if the cake is for pick up, I will place a large dowel in the center of the cake, stack each tier, and wrap it in plastic wrap.
+If the cake is being picked up, place a large dowel in the center of the cake, stack each tier, and wrap it in plastic wrap.

 After wrapping the cake in plastic wrap, place a piece of tape onto the inside of the box and sit the cake on top of the piece of tape.
 This will help the cake stay in place.
 To go a little overboard, you can add bubble wrap around the cake inside the box to prevent any damages as well.